edgelesssys/marblerun/docs/docs/reference/cli.md

 ## marblerun install

-Installs MarbleRun on a kubernetes cluster
+Installs MarbleRun on a Kubernetes cluster

 ### Synopsis